robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

 [back](1_Booting.md)

-# Use of Hard IP, FPGA-IP and configuration of the FPGA fabric
+# Use of Hard IP, FPGA-IP and Configuration of the FPGA Fabric
 This guide shows how simple it is to access any `FPGA Soft-IP`,the `I²C`-, the `UART`-, the `SPI`- or `CAN`-Bus.
-Here are also commands given to change the **FPGA Fabric configuration** by using the `FPGA Manager` of the *SoC-FPGAs*.
+Here are also commands given to change the **FPGA Fabric Configuration** by using the `FPGA Manager` of the *SoC-FPGAs*.

 ## Toggling the HPS_LED of your Board
 1. **Turn on the HPS_LED**